Why the SFMA Level 1?

 Now that you identified the problem, let's talk about solutions.

-This course teaches healthcare professionals how to use the SFMA findings to guide their interventions - from mobility techniques to reprogramming motor control dysfunctions.
+This course teaches healthcare professionals how to use the SFMA findings to guide their interventions - from mobility to retraining motor control dysfunctions.

 What is SFMA Level 2?

-The SFMA Level 2 provides a systematic approach to efficiently treating movement dysfunction.
+The SFMA Level 2 provides a systematic approach to efficiently addressing both mobility and stability/motor control dysfunctions.
+It picks up where the Level 1 left off!

+How do we change the stability/motor control dysfunctions we identified with the SFMA?
 Infants develop movement in patterns, not individual muscles.
 They learn to control movements before they progress to a more challenging posture.
 Using the neurodevelopmental perspective – how we learned to move as infants – we have developed a model to guide motor control programming to mimic what we learned in our early years.
+The Level 2 course provides Retraining philosophy and examples for all the SFMA patterns.

 Who should take the SFMA Level 2 course?